eyyMinda/eyyMinda/README.md

 **`Front-End Developer`**

-I'm currently working as a Shopify theme developer and expanding my skills in ReactJS and Next.js.
-Additionally, I'm working on a game using UE5.
-Open to new opportunities.
+Currently working as a Shopify theme developer while expanding my knowledge in ReactJS and NextJS.
+Also, collaborating with a good friend on a game project using UE5.
+Open to offers and new opportunities.

 ---